flocasts/flo-scss/README.md

 Commit messages should follow semantic versioning.

 ```
+breaking: (major breaking change - e.g. finally removing float in favor of hovering)
+build: (no change - e.g. build script changes that do not affect the final output for the user)
-docs: (changes to the documentation)
+docs: (no change - e.g. changes to the documentation)
-feat: (new feature for the user, not a new feature for build script)
+feat: (minor change - e.g. new feature for the user, not a new feature for build script)
-fix: (bug fix for the user, not a fix to a build script)
+fix: (patch change - bug fix for the user, not a fix to a build script)
 ```

 Using `docs` will not update the npm version.